 Probiotics are categorized as “live bacteria which when administered in adequate amounts confer a health benefit on the host”.
 Numerous studies have shown that the use of probiotics may be beneficial for individuals with certain gastrointestinal (GI) inflammatory disorders including irritable bowel syndrome (IBS), infectious gastroenteritis, Clostridium difficile colitis, necrotizing enterocolitis, Helicobacter pylori-associated ulcers and antibiotic-associated diarrhoea.

 It has been theorized that altering gut flora might also help lessen symptoms such as bloating and pain associated with IBS.
 The scientists for this study investigated the effectiveness of an 8-week, randomized, double-blind, placebo-controlled trial using Lactobacillus acidophilus in patients with IBS.
 Although there are many probiotic strains available, not all of them are effective.
-Probiotic strains like Lactobacillus rhamnosus, Bifidobacterium animalis, Lactobacillus plantarum, and two strains of Streptococcus thermophiles produced significant improvement on both constipation and diarrhoea.
-It is recommended to consult your doctor before consuming any of the probiotic products.
+Probiotic strains like Lactobacillus rhamnosus, Bifidobacterium animalis, Lactobacillus plantarum, and two strains of Streptococcus thermophiles produced significant improvement in both constipation and diarrhoea.
+It is recommended to consult your doctor before consuming any probiotic products.

 Oral health does not only refer to the dental health of a person.
 Oral diseases can also cause various problems to other parts of the body.
 Probiotics for oral health have been proposed as a tool to maintain a healthy oral microbiome.
 The microbiome refers to the collective genetic material, cells and environment that work together as a functional unit.